rcrajatchawla/analytics-ai/oci-call-center-analytics/oic-instance/oic-instance.md

 1. Navigate to back to back to integrations home page and repeat the step 3 in Task 2 to import [Process Transcriptions](./files/call-center-analytics-process-transcriptions-integration.iar) integration file.
 This will open the configuration editor for **Process Transcriptions** integration.
     ![Process Transcriptions connections configurations](./images/esk-connections.png " ")

 2. This will open the configuration page for the **Process Transcriptions** integration.
-We need to edit the five connections in this integrations.
+We need to edit the four connections in this integrations.
 Hover over the *New Transcription For Analysis* connection and then click on edit icon.

 3. This will take you to connection details page, keep the security policy with the default and click **Test** button.
     ![New Transcription for analysis connection test](./images/esk-connection1-test.png " ")

-4. After the test is finished you will see a confirmation dialog box saying "Connection New Audio File For Transcription was tested successfully".
+4. After the test is finished you will see a confirmation dialog box saying "Connection New Transcription For Analysis was tested successfully".

 5. Now Click Save button
     ![New Transcription for analysis connection save](./images/esk-connection1-save.png " ")

-6. After the connection is saved you will see a confirmation dialog box saying "Connection New Audio File For Transcription was saved successfully".
+6. After the connection is saved you will see a confirmation dialog box saying "Connection New Transcription For Analysis was saved successfully".

 7. Navigate back to the configuration page, Hover over **Read File From Storage Bucket** connection and click edit icon.
 This will open the connection details page.